 With a larger serving size of 1 1/4 cups and higher calories, this is perfect for those who like to make breakfast really count.
 Zero grams of sugar, o saturated fat, and 9 grams of fiber (ouch) make this a powerhouse choice of a whole-grain cereal.

-This healthier dupe for rice krispies comes in as a 110 calorie cereal per one cup serving.
-Made with organic brown rice, gluten-free organic brown rice syrup, and sea salt, you'll still get that snap, crackle, and pop that makes us all feel like we're six years old again.
+This healthier dupe for rice krispies comes in as a 120 calorie cereal per one cup serving.
+Made with organic whole grain brown rice, organic fruit juice concentrate and sea salt, you'll still get that snap, crackle, and pop that makes us all feel like we're six years old again.

 6. Kellogg's Bite Size Unfrosted Mini-Wheats